 The health of your gums can not only impact your oral health but your overall health.
 Not visiting the dentist regularly, taking certain medications and existing medical conditions can increase your chance of developing gum problems.
 Gum infection or damage can lead to other complex problems down the road.
 The gums help support the tooth structure.
 If they are weakened, it changes the bite or leads to tooth loss.
-Dr. Todd Robinson helps patients address their gum health in his Chapel Hill, NC office.
+Dr. Sarah Cook helps patients address their gum health in her Chapel Hill, NC office.

 Signs of Gingivitis and Periodontitis